T-duality and hints of generalized geometry in string $\alpha'$ corrections: Introduction

 In principle, the full NSNS completion of the effective action (\ref{eq:quartA}) is now known from T-duality.
 However, the construction of \cite{Garousi:2020gio} makes use of the minimal basis developed in \cite{Garousi:2020mqn}, which is not readily comparable with the form of the effective action given in (\ref{eq:quartA}).
 Both forms of the action have been shown to be equivalent at the level of four-point NSNS interactions \cite{Garousi:2020gio,Garousi:2020lof}.
-Nevertheless, matching of five-point $H^2R^3$ interactions with \cite{Liu:2019ses} has not yet been verified.
+One of our goals in this work to extend this matching of the level of the five-point $H^2R^3$ interactions given in \cite{Liu:2019ses}.
 Since the eight-derivative action is fully constrained by T-duality, an appropriate field redefinition can be made to put the action of \cite{Garousi:2020gio,Garousi:2020lof} in the form of (\ref{eq:quartA}).
 But, in practice, this is not an easy task.
-Moreover, the structure of the basis used in either \cite{Garousi:2020mqn,Garousi:2020gio} or \cite{Garousi:2020lof} is not particularly illuminating from a stringy point of view in that it does not naturally incorporate the torsionful connection (\ref{eq:Omega+}) nor curvature (\ref{eq:R+lin}).
-Understanding T-duality and the higher derivative corrections from a generalized geometry point of view has motivated us to take a closer look the completion of $\alpha'^3R^4$ and to see if it is possible to interpret the result of \cite{Garousi:2020gio,Garousi:2020lof} more directly from a world-sheet perspective.
+Moreover, the structure of the basis used in either \cite{Garousi:2020mqn,Garousi:2020gio} or \cite{Garousi:2020lof} is not particularly illuminating from a string geometry point of view.
+Thus another goal is to better understanding T-duality and the higher derivative corrections from a generalized geometry point of view and to take a closer look the completion of $\alpha'^3R^4$ to see if it is possible to interpret the result of \cite{Garousi:2020gio,Garousi:2020lof} more directly from a world-sheet perspective.

 While T-duality in the effective action is perhaps most closely associated with the interchange of `momentum' and `winding' gauge fields, $O(d,d)$ invariance also applies to the scalars $g_{ij}$ and $b_{ij}$ where $i$ and $j$ are $T^d$ indices.
 This invariance was used successfully to test and constrain the higher derivative corrections to the bosonic string in \cite{Meissner:1996sa,Godazgar:2013bja}.
 Subsequently, a systematic approach to T-duality invariance in the scalar sector was developed in \cite{Hohm:2015doa}.
 The general idea is to perform a `cosmological' reduction by compactifying all spatial directions so that the only remaining fields are the time-dependent scalars $g_{ij}(t)$ and $b_{ij}(t)$.
 T-duality invariance then imposes strong conditions on the possible couplings of the reduced scalars.